 Day 2- 3: Siem Reap – Angkor Temples Discovery

 It usually takes more than one day to discover the full version of the Angkor complex.
 And get ready to marvel at the eerie stone heads and evocative bas-reliefs of the Bayon temple and the Terraces of the Elephants and Leper King or find the tree-covered ruins of Ta Prohm, used as the set for the movie Tomb Raider.
 Remember to take a ride by tuk-tuk or your private vehicle before dawn to see the unforgettable sun rising over Angkor Wat before spending a couple of hours exploring the famous temple.

 Suggested places to visit: Bayon, Royal Palace, Terrace of the Leper King, Baphuon, The temples of King Jayavarman VII, Ta Prohm Temple, Angkor Wat

 Day 4: Siem Reap – Phnom Penh

-Although it sounds a bit more tiring, driving from Siem Reap to the vibrant Phnom Penh is a better choice than flight, as it will help you to get some insights to life in Cambodian countryside, by passing through provincial towns, villages and roadside hamlets.
-A lunch en route will be a good idea to experience the interesting culinary art of Cambodia.
+Although it sounds a bit more tiring, driving from Siem Reap to the vibrant Phnom Penh is a better choice than flight, as it will help you to get some insights to life in the Cambodian countryside, bypassing through provincial towns, villages and roadside hamlets.
+Lunch en route will be a good idea to experience the interesting culinary art of Cambodia.

 Phnom Penh is both a testament to its French-colonial past and a city reinventing itself, where you can find many historical and cultural places, like the Royal Palace situated on the site of the former citadel and built by King Norodom in 1966, which still serves as the King and Queen’s residential quarters; or National Museum of Khmer Art, featuring the world’s leading collection of Khmer art and sculptures.